Asymptotic symmetries of projectively compact order one Einstein manifolds

 Asymptotic flatness at spatial infinity is by now a classical subject in general relativity, see e.g. \cite{beig_einsteins_1982,compere_relaxing_2011,mohamed_comparison_2021,compere_asymptotic_2023}.
 A physically important feature of these spacetimes is their asymptotic symmetry group: the -- infinite dimensional -- Spi group of \cite{ashtekar_spatial_1992}.
 The identification of spatial infinity with projective compactifications of order 1 however presents us with a conundrum: at null infinity, the group of asymptotic symmetry (the BMS group of \cite{bondi_gravitational_1962,sachs_gravitational_1962}) can be identified with the automorphisms of the boundary geometry \cite{geroch_asymptotic_1977,ashtekar_geometry_2015,duval_conformal_2014} and act on the induced Cartan geometry \cite{herfray_asymptotic_2020,herfray_tractor_2022,Herfray:2021qmp} encoding the radiative data.
 On the other hand the boundary geometry of projective compactification of order 1 of an Einstein metric is again a normal projective geometry with a holonomy reduction corresponding to projective compactification of order $2$ of an Einstein metric~\cite{Cap:2014ab} and thus necessarily has a finite dimensional group of automorphisms.
 So how exactly does the Spi group of Ashtekar--Romano plays a role in the projective compactification picture?

-In this work we wish to resolve this tension by introducing an extended boundary at spatial infinity (closely related to spatial infinity in the sense of Ashtekar--Hansen \cite{AhstekarHansen78}).
+In this work we wish to resolve this tension by introducing an extended boundary at spatial infinity.
+In doing so, we follow the footsteps of Ashtekar--Hansen \cite{AhstekarHansen78}.
+We will show that this idea fits perfectly with, and extends, the notion of projective compactification.
 The properties of this boundary parallel exactly that of null infinity: its geometry is not rigid and the corresponding group of automorphisms 1) coincides with the Spi group, 2) acts on a space of induced Cartan geometry encoding some asymptotic gravitational data.